- To make colouring an integral part of an English lesson and not simply a time filler

 - Make it a game where they mustn’t look at their neighbours worksheet and then they can compare at the end.
 Have yours then to display so that they can compare and check they used the right colours.

 - Don’t assume that everyone can distinguish between colours.
-If you find that one of your pupils is consistently making mistakes with choosing the right colour then you might want to consider an eye perception test once you have ruled out his lacking vocabulary in English.
+If you find that one of your pupils is consistently making mistakes with choosing the right colour then you might want to consider consulting their parents once you have ruled out their lacking vocabulary in English.

 - Do this test with your students to check their colour perception and practise numbers at the same time. http://www.geocities.com/Heartland/8833/coloreye.html